bailey572/devops/02_cmWithAnsibleTerraform/ansible/Notes.md

 By default, executing an ansible playbook causes ansible to execute each task sequentially.
 Tags allow us to name specific parts of a playbook, in this instance to the tasks themselves, and gain finer control over the execution of the playbook.

-This time we are going to execute just the single task 'delete' based on the tag name use that to remove the file.
+This time we are going to execute just the single task 'delete' based on the tag name to remove the file.

 ```bash
 ansible-playbook /etc/ansible/playbook.yaml --tags "delete"